Maximizing Revenue with E-Mail

 Immediate purchasers

 The smallest slice represents immediate purchasers.
-Building a marketing based on a single message, or one-time touch, to go after cold prospects in hopes of immediate purchases usually results in a loss or a small return on investment (ROI).
+Building a marketing strategy based on a single message, or one-time touch, to go after cold prospects in hopes of immediate purchases usually results in a loss or a small return on investment (ROI).
 Sometimes, immediate purchases happen just because you delivered your message at the right place and at the right time.
 A single message that results in an immediate purchase usually means that the prospect has already done some research or is otherwise familiar with you or the products and services you sell.

 Interested prospects